TZer0/tzer0.github.io/discord.md

 # Discord-stuff

 These are instructions + tips and tricks I've learned from years of moderating online spaces with a few thousand users.
-Some of it specific to Discord, but a lot of it can be generalised to other platforms too.
+Some of it specific to Discord, but a lot of these tips will probably apply to other platforms.

 ## General notes regarding Discord